Air Quality Conformity

 Federal transportation conformity (“conformity”) requirements ensure that federal funding and approval go to those transportation activities that are consistent with air quality goals.
-Conformity requirements apply to transportation plans, transportation improvement programs (TIPs), and projects funded or approved by the Federal Highway Administration (FHWA) or the Federal Transit Administration (FTA) in areas that do not meet or previously have not met air quality standards for ozone, carbon monoxide, particulate matter, or nitrogen dioxide.
+Conformity requirements apply to transportation plans, the Transportation Improvement Program (TIP), and projects funded or approved by the Federal Highway Administration (FHWA) or the Federal Transit Administration (FTA) in areas that do not meet, or previously have not met, air quality standards for ozone, carbon monoxide, particulate matter, or nitrogen dioxide.
 Regulations governing transportation conformity are found in Title 40 of the Code of Federal Regulations (40 CFR Parts 51 and 93).